patrcoff/blog/content/posts/so_what_is_an_api.md

 Let's take the analogy of a restaurant or cafe - you, the consumer, know how to be a customer.
 You go in, ask to be seated at a table, a waitor comes to ask you what you would like to drink, eat, your preferences (i.e. rare, medium...) and they then bring this information to the back of house.
 You don't see what goes on behind there.
 You don't need to know what temperature your steak is fried at.
 Youd don't need to know what order the food is cooked in or the name of the chefs.
 You don't need to know where the pots and pans are kept.
 You just wait and then receive your food.

-You can also eat anywhere that implements this same contract of server/customer behaviour.
-You can easily eat at another restaurant which cooks its food in a completely different way, this doesn't have to change how you interact with it, but behind the scenes it could be working completely differently inside the kitchen.
+You can also easily eat at this restaurant after they complete a major renovation of their kitchens.
+This doesn't change how you interact with the resaurant or the servers etc, but the food might be produced in a different way now, perhaps more efficiently wasting fewer resources such as water and energy.